Patti LuPone: Personal life

 LuPone is married to Matthew Johnston.
-The couple's wedding ceremony was on the stage of the Vivian Beaumont Theater at the Lincoln Center on December 12, 1988, after filming the TV movie LBJ; Johnston was a cameraman.
+The couple's wedding ceremony was on the stage of the Vivian Beaumont Theater at Lincoln Center on December 12, 1988, after filming the TV movie LBJ; Johnston was a cameraman.
 They have one child.
 They reside in Edisto Beach, South Carolina, and Kent, Connecticut.

-In February 2022, LuPone tested positive for COVID-19.
+In the 1970s, LuPone dated actor Kevin Kline for seven years, after the two met as students at Juilliard.